dsccommunity/xWindowsEventForwarding/ReadMe.md

 -   If you are using WMF4 / PowerShell Version 4: Unzip the content under $env:ProgramFilesWindowsPowerShellModules folder

--   If you are using WMF5 Preview: From an elevated PowerShell session run â€˜Install-Module xWindowsEventForwardingâ€™
+-   If you are using WMF5 Preview: From an elevated PowerShell session run ‘Install-Module xWindowsEventForwarding’

 To confirm installation